Marmelodov/PromptCrafter-API/docs/quickstart.md

 # Quickstart

-This quickstart shows how to create an account, log in, save a prompt, and retrieve it using PromptCrafter API.
-Each step includes both cURL and Postman examples.
+Create a PromptCrafter account, log in, save a prompt, and retrieve it with a `GET` request.
+Each step includes examples in both cURL and Postman.

 ## 1. Sign up